 The CMC III Controller uses the MPI described in Section 7.2.7, which includes a Generic Control Plane (GCP) to manage CMC III devices, an Upstream External PHY Interface (UEPI), and a Downstream External PHY Interface (DEPI) to transmit data traffic between the CMC III controller and CMC III devices.
 GCP is based on TCP/UDP and can take over all network management for CMC III devices.
 UEPI and DEPI are based on the L2TPv3 protocol; it can pass through any L2 and L3 network.
-The C-DOCSIS III system architecture is described in a separate set of specifications.
+The C-DOCSIS III system architecture is described in a separate set of specifications known as Modular Headend Architecture v2 [MHAv2].